Sequential Membership Inference Attacks: Additional Experiments

 \subsection{SGD Validation}

 We validate the extension to SGD (Section~\ref{sec:practical_attack}) using linear regression with $d=5$ features, $T=10$ updates, batch size $n=50$, and learning rate $\eta=0.05$.

-Figure~\ref{fig:exp4_sgd}(a) shows ROC curves for insertion at $\tau=5$. $\mathrm{SeMI}^{\mathrm{SGD}}$ outperforms the Delta and Back-Front heuristics from~\citet{jagielskiHowCombineMembershipInference2023}.
+Figure~\ref{fig:exp4_sgd}(a) shows ROC curves for insertion at $\tau=5$. $\SeMISGD$ outperforms the Delta and Back-Front heuristics from~\cite{jagielskiHowCombineMembershipInference2023}.

 Figure~\ref{fig:exp4_sgd}(b) shows power as a function of insertion time $\tau$.
-The Back-Front statistic maintains constant power with respect to $\tau$ because it depends only on endpoints and gradient effects persist in convex landscapes.
-The Delta statistic shows decreasing power as $\tau$ increases: early in training, gradient magnitudes are larger, producing stronger signals. $\mathrm{SeMI}^{\mathrm{SGD}}$ maintains high power across all $\tau$.
+The Back-Front statistic depends only on the endpoints $\theta_0$ and $\theta_T$, so its power is approximately invariant to where in the trajectory the target is inserted.
+The Delta statistic shows decreasing power as $\tau$ increases: early in training, gradient magnitudes are larger, producing stronger signals. $\SeMISGD$ maintains high power across all $\tau$.